You are about to leave Risk Strategies website and view the content of an external website.

 By accessing this link, you will be leaving Risk Strategies website and entering a website hosted by another party.
 Please be advised that you will no longer be subject to, or under the protection of, the privacy and security policies of Risk Strategies website.
 We encourage you to read and evaluate the privacy and security policies of the site you are entering, which may be different than those of Risk Strategies.

 If you haven’t updated the replacement cost values in your commercial property insurance policies, you risk jeopardizing your bottom line if a claim occurs.
 Here’s why: some policies contain provisions that reduce your claim payout if you have an out-of-date, too-low valuation.
-To protect your investment, here’s what you need to consider.
+To help protect your investment, here’s what you need to consider.

 As you know, coinsurance is a provision in a commercial property insurance policy obliging you to share in the cost of a claim after meeting the deductible.
 The policy specifies the coinsurance formula and requires you to insure your property to a specified percentage of its replacement value — typically, 80%, 90%, or 100%.